 Management of the Preserve under the multiple-use concept complies with the State Lands Management Plan.
-This plan also conforms with the City and St. Johns County Comprehensive Plan (see Appendix I).
+This plan also conforms with the City of Jacksonville Comprehensive Plan (see Appendix I).

-11. Revenue and Expenses
+11.Revenue and Expenses

 In an average year, the revenue generated by this property is approximately \$1,800 and the expenses are approximately \$34,000.
 Table 2 summarizes the projected expenses and revenue over the next ten years incurred by the District and the City.